-2.3.2 World Trade Organization (WTO)
+2.4.2 World Trade Organization (WTO)

-As members of the World Trade Organization (WTO), Australia and New Zealand are obliged to notify WTO members where proposed mandatory regulatory measures are inconsistent with any existing or imminent international standards, and the proposed measure may have a significant effect on trade.
+As members of the World Trade Organization (WTO), Australia and New Zealand are obliged to notify WTO members where proposed mandatory regulatory measures are inconsistent with any existing or imminent international standards, and when a proposed measure may have a significant effect on trade.

 As noted in section 1.3 above, the permitted methods of analysis in section S11-4 are all established as official methods of AOAC International.
 Therefore, amending the Code to include the MoA for resistant starch (AOAC 2002.02) is unlikely to have a significant effect on international trade.
-Therefore, a notification to the WTO under Australia's and New Zealand's obligations under the WTO Technical Barriers to Trade or Application of Sanitary and Phytosanitary Measures Agreement was not considered necessary.
+Therefore, a notification under the WTO Technical Barriers to Trade or Application of Sanitary and Phytosanitary Measures Agreement was not considered necessary.

-2.4 FSANZ Act assessment requirements
+2.5 FSANZ Act assessment requirements